bboudra/ScopeText/README.md

 ## Functional Requirements
 1. **Contacts**
-   1. Allow user to select contact from Android OS contacts.
+   1. Allow user to select contacts from Android OS contacts.
-   2. Allow user to select up to 10 contacts simultaneously.
+   2. Allow user to select up to 10(Dependant upon stress tests) contacts simultaneously.
 2. **External Application Interface**
    2. ScopeText must interact with one external Alarm application.
 3. **User Input**
    1. Allow user to specify exact matches of a desired Message/Keyword/Phrase from a text message.
    2. Allow user to modify a specific alarm.
-4. **Actions**
-   3. ScopeText must be able to change the time on an alarm.
+   3. User must be able to change the time on an alarm.
    4. If user wants to edit more details of the alarm, then open the external alarm application.
-5. **Persistence**
+4. **Persistence**
    1. ScopeText must save the user's selections.
    2. Scopetext must load the user's selections on application start up.
 6. **SMS**